 - Cognitive behaviors

-It’s important to have an understanding of these components as you learn more about individual therapy.
+It’s important to have an understanding of these components as you learn more about individual substance abuse counseling.
 Knowing more about what to expect in treatment can help to make you more comfortable throughout your recovery process.

 Cognitive-Behavioral Therapy (CBT) for Individuals

 Thoughts are more powerful than many people believe them to be.
-That’s why individual therapy seeks to identify harmful and negative thought processes.
-Cognitive-behavioral therapy, a component of individual therapy, works to do just that.
+That’s why individual therapy seeks to identify harmful thought processes.
+Cognitive-behavioral therapy, a component of individual counseling, works to do just that.

-Dialectical behavioral therapy helps people to develop healthier, non-addictive ways to address feelings of stress.
-For example, individuals may be encouraged to engage in physical activity in order to cope with the effects of stress.
-Or, they may be nudged toward speaking about their stress, working through the causes and effects of their stress.
+Dialectical behavioral therapy helps people to develop healthier, non-addictive ways to address feelings of stress or mental disorders.
+For example, individuals may be encouraged to engage in physical activity to reap the effects.
+Or, they may be nudged toward speaking about their issues and working through the causes and effects of their stress.

 Finally, DBT helps people to establish and maintain healthy relationships with others.
 Addiction can cause people to struggle in this area for various reasons.
 Sometimes, people who suffer from substance abuse become socially withdrawn, spending less time with friends in pursuit of the “next high.”
-In other cases, people may drift apart from spouses, children, or other family members.
-This can cause relationships to fall apart.
+In other cases, people may drift apart from their spouses, children, or other family members.
+This is how addiction causes relationships to fall apart.